-Markus A. Dahlem's focus on mobile health and migraine research is nested within his wider interest in modeling neurovascular coupling and pain.
+Markus A. Dahlem's focus on migraine, neurovascular coupling, and pain research is nested within his wider interest in mobile health.

 New article: "The Role of Cell Volume in the Dynamics of Seizure, Spreading Depression, and Anoxic Depolarization".